 - 17. An important principle in auditing is that representations by management cannot be a substitute for other audit evidence that the auditor expects to be available. - 18.
-Examples of instances when the auditor of an OC may require a representation letter (or other written confirmation such as an OC minute) include cases where the auditor wishes to obtain evidence: - that there were no letters received from the Buildings Department or court orders in relation to unauthorized or illegal structures which would result in a repair liability required to be provided for in the accounts; - about the OC's acknowledgement of its responsibilities for the annual financial statements; - in relation to key risk areas such as related party disclosure and going concern; - that all minutes and correspondence with the authorities have been made available to the auditor; and
+Examples of instances when the auditor of an OC may require a representation letter (or other written confirmation such as an OC minute) include cases where the auditor wishes to obtain evidence: - that there were no letters received from the Buildings Department or court orders in relation to unauthorized or illegal structures which would result in a repair liability required to be provided for in the financial statements; - about the OC's acknowledgement of its responsibilities for the annual financial statements; - in relation to key risk areas such as related party disclosure and going concern;